-Clinical Trial Liaisons (CTLs) are highly trained, experienced professionals, who provide communications to thought leaders, study sites and referral centers during clinical drug development.
+Clinical Trial Liaisons (CTLs) are highly trained, experienced professionals, who provide clinical trial support and communications to thought leaders, study sites and referral centers during clinical drug development.
 CTLs can be a driving force to ensure sites are enrolling patients in key clinical trials.

 CTLs can conduct “Site Investigator Meetings” with each clinical trial site to ensure there is comprehension of the intricacies of the study and sustained enthusiasm throughout the enrollment period of the trial.
 Clinical Trial Liaisons can present the protocol, interim data, enrollment updates, and other information that is pertinent to the sites.